 How to Create an XML Schema Using Data in Excel

 An XML schema defines the structure of an XML document.
 To export an Excel file as an XML file, you need to create an XML schema.
 Without creating an XML schema it’s impossible to export data from Excel as an XML document.
 Thus, it’s quite important to create an XML schema properly.
-This article will teach you how to create an XML schema appropriately using data in Excel.
+In this article, I will discuss how to create an XML schema appropriately using data in Excel.
 So, let’s begin.

 Each row in an Excel file is called a Record.
 An XML schema for Excel is made up of those records.
 The records are the building block of the XML schema for Excel.